jazracherif/CppND-Capstone-Snake-Game/README.md

 ## General Description

 - Configuration File:
+- Separate Thread for logging Actions ?
 - Add different types of food to the game: Food will have different number of points based on their color.
-- Separate Thread for logging User ?
 - Read log and recreate the game ?
 - separate Thread to draw optimal path in gray using A*?